ajmalbabu/unicorn-master/README.md

     1. Change the unicorn-configuration/unicorn-akka.conf file following property manually **node.host** and **node.port** to the port number of specific cluster node.
 Also change spring jetty ports **server.port** & **management.port** in spring /application*env.yaml file.
     2. Or provide the above values during application start-up using java **-D** option for e.g. **-Dnode.host=127.0.0.1** **-Dnode.port=2552** e.g. of a complete value is here **-Dnode.host=127.0.0.1 -Dnode.port=2552 -Dserver.port=8084 -Dmanagement.port=8085**
     3. To change the seed nodes update unicorn-configuration/unicorn-akka.conf **node.seed-nodes** section.

+### Cassandra persistence configuration useful notes
+1. The Correct Github URL for this project is https://github.com/akka/akka-persistence-cassandra
+2. A sample Cassandra akka conf is present here, which can be overridden for the only needed values. https://github.com/akka/akka-persistence-cassandra/blob/v0.17/src/main/resources/reference.conf
+3. If old messages need to be deleted best option is
+    1. Login to CQL shell and execute below commands
+    2. use akka;
+    3. truncate messages;
+    4. All CQL used by Cassandra storage can be found here https://github.com/krasserm/akka-persistence-cassandra/blob/cassandra-3.x/src/main/scala/akka/persistence/cassandra/journal/CassandraStatements.scala#L16-L31
+4. If messages need to be deleted in actor and remove from jurnal, to avoid replay, follow this approach.  http://doc.akka.io/docs/akka/2.4.9/scala/persistence.html#Message_deletion

 ### Other best practices